-If your device is equipped with GPS or has Location Service, then you can tap on the GPS icon GPS to turn on GPS.
+If your device is equipped with GPS or has Location Service, then you can tap the Main Menu icon and select GPS ON to turn on GPS.
 When prompted, confirm to allow the app to use Location Service to find your location.
 This will permit the app to immediately zoom to your location.
 (Make sure the Location Service is turned on for the Virtual Tree Bucking application software under Settings on your device.
 With iOS6, Location Service setting is placed under Settings - Privacy.)

 To nail down your location, you will need to digitize at least one Point.
 In the following sections, we will show you how to digitize a couple points, a line and an area in the mytest.pmp job file.
-As the points in this job are located in

-Oregon, USA, you will want to tap on the GPS icon to turn if off for now.
+As the points in this job are located in Oregon, USA, you will want to set GPS to OFF for now.
 Otherwise, the app will always zoom to your current location, which most likely is very far away from the sample job location.